 Director of Regulatory Affairs

-- Working closely with Marketing, R&D, Manufacturing, and Clinical Affairs, develop the regulatory strategy to gain market approval for new or modified devices/combination products consistent with corporate objectives.
+- Work closely with Marketing, R&D, Manufacturing, and Clinical Affairs, develop the regulatory strategy to gain market approval for new or modified devices/combination products consistent with corporate objectives.

 - Interact proactively and persuasively with global regulatory agencies in order to gain approvals.